G-Research/siembol/docs/introduction/introduction.md

 ### Components for Alert Escalation

 - Security teams can easily create a rule-based alert from a single data source, or they can create advanced correlation rules that combine various data sources.
-- We are planning to prepare a tool for translating Sigma rule specification (generic and open signature format for SIEM alerting [https://github.com/SigmaHQ/sigma](https://github.com/SigmaHQ/sigma)) in the Siembol alerting rule engine.
+- Siembol UI supports translating Sigma rule specification (generic and open signature format for SIEM alerting [https://github.com/SigmaHQ/sigma](https://github.com/SigmaHQ/sigma)) into the Siembol alerting rule.

 ### Integration with Other Systems â€“ Siembol Response